isomerpages/moe-bartleysec/latest-announcements/announcement/_posts/2023-06-22-post-Sem 2 Term 3 Timetable.md

 ---
 Dear Parents and Students,

-The timetable for Semester 2 2023 would be uploaded by Sunday (25/6) afternoon.
+You may download the timetable for Semester 2 [](/files/2023%20sem%202%20timetable%20by%20class.pdf).

-Do visit our site again then.
 Thank you.